It may be worth trying alternatives to your current writing font in Ulysses. Sarah explains why and introduces three of the team’s favorites.

 Source Sans Pro

 Source Sans Pro is Adobe’s first open source type family.
-Paul D. Hunt optimized the font to make reading of longer text passages on screen and in print more comfortable.
-The font works well on small screens and in user interfaces, so it may be perfect for your iPhone.
+Paul D. Hunt optimized the font to make the reading of longer text passages on screen and in print more comfortable.
+The font works well on small screens and in user interfaces so it may be perfect for your iPhone.
 It was inspired by an older font called News Gothic (created in 1908).
 You can download Source Sans Pro for free at this GitHub page.

 Install Your New Font

-In order to make your new favorite font available in Ulysses for Mac, you have to download it and install it on your Mac first of all.
+To make your new favorite font available in Ulysses for Mac, you have to download it and install it on your Mac first of all.
 Go to the Preferences menu and open the “General” tab.
 There is a drop-down selection for the font in the white field.
 Via “Custom…” you can select any font that is installed on your Mac.

-To install one of the fonts above on Ulysses for iOS, follow the download link and tap on the file.
+To install one of the fonts above on Ulysses for iOS, follow the download link and tap the file.
 You can directly open it in Ulysses.
 Alternatively, you can send the font file (OTF or TTF format) from your Mac to your iPhone or iPad, for example via E-Mail or AirDrop.
-When you tap on the file, you will be able to open it with Ulysses.
-The font will be activated automatically and you will be ready to go.
+When you tap the file, you will be able to open it with Ulysses.
+The font will be activated automatically, and you will be ready to go.